evolvingstuff/vdw2/content/posts/snippits-of-vitamindwiki.md

 │   ├── TextNode
 │   │   full_match: `Early COVID treatments must be made within `
 │   │   inner_content: `Early COVID treatments must be made within `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
-│   │   full_match: `((Review of Early Treatments of COVID-19 (within a few days of symptoms) |a few days of symptoms))` │   │   inner_content: `Review of Early Treatments of COVID-19 (within a few days of symptoms) |a few days of symptoms` │   │   page: `Review of Early Treatments of COVID-19 (within a few days of symptoms) |a few days of symptoms` │   │   children:
+│   │   full_match: `((Review of Early Treatments of COVID-19 (within a few days of symptoms) |a few days of symptoms))` │   │   inner_content: `Review of Early Treatments of COVID-19 (within a few days of symptoms)|a few days of symptoms` │   │   page: `Review of Early Treatments of COVID-19 (within a few days of symptoms)` │   │   children:
 │   │   ├── TextNode
-│   │   │   full_match: `Review of Early Treatments of COVID-19 (within a few days of symptoms) |a few days of symptoms` │   │   │   inner_content: `Review of Early Treatments of COVID-19 (within a few days of symptoms) |a few days of symptoms`├── TextNode
+│   │   │   full_match: `Review of Early Treatments of COVID-19 (within a few days of symptoms)|a few days of symptoms` │   │   │   inner_content: `Review of Early Treatments of COVID-19 (within a few days of symptoms)|a few days of symptoms`├── TextNode
 │   full_match: `\n`
 │   inner_content: `\n`├── IncludeNode
 │   full_match: `{include page=&quot;Review of Early Treatments of COVID-19 (within a few days of symptoms)&quot; start=&quot;~tc~ start ~/tc~&quot; stop=&quot;~tc~ stop ~/tc~&quot;}`